 This is the time that volunteers give to support the delivery of your project.
 This could include administrative work, clearing a site or working as a steward at an event.
 You should not include costs for the time of people who will take part in your activities (for example, people who attend a workshop or go on a guided tour).

-We use a standard rate to calculate the value of your volunteer time:
+We use a standard rate of £20 per hour to calculate the value of your volunteer contributions.

 Developing your idea